KhardanOne/CarND-Kidnapped-Vehicle-Project/README.md

+This is my solution for the Kidnapped Vehicle Project for Udacity Self-Driving Car nanodegree program.

+# Acknowledgements
+The project is created according to Udacity nanodegree program.
+The skaffolding of the code is created by Udacity.

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.